 About Jim Lobe

-A product of Seattle Public Schools, Jim graduated magna cum laude from Williams College in Williamstown (Massachusetts), with highest honors in History in 1970 and received a law degree from Boalt Hall School of Law at the University of California, Berkeley, in 1974.
+A Seattle native, Jim graduated with highest honors in History from Williams College in 1970 and received a law degree from UC Berkeley School of Law in 1974.